House Speaker Kevin McCarthy says "I don't see the support in the House" for Senate measure to fund government

 "I don't see the support in the House" for the Senate bill, McCarthy told reporters.

 The Senate measure, which advances a House-passed bill to reauthorize the Federal Aviation Administration, includes $6.2 billion in Ukraine aid and $6 billion for natural disasters.
-A group of right-wing Republicans in the House have indicated dropping aid for Ukraine needs to be among the deep spending cuts.
 The bill would be the vehicle for a continuing resolution.

 Senate Majority Leader Chuck Schumer on Wednesday said McCarthy is letting "MAGA radicals" drive his decisions, and said the bipartisan stopgap measure is "the only way to avoid a shutdown."